superwall/Superwall-iOS/Examples/UIKit-Swift/README.md

 SuperwallKit is [configured](Superwall-UIKit-Swift/Services/SuperwallService.swift#L30) on app launch, setting an `apiKey` and `delegate`.

 The SDK sends back events received from the paywall via the delegate methods in [SuperwallService.swift](Superwall-UIKit-Swift/Services/SuperwallService.swift#L64).
-You use these methods to make and restore purchases and react to analytical events.

 ## Logging In